-Here is a "da dao" sword typical of those issued to the Chinese military c.
+Here is a "da dao" sword 大刀 (or dakandao) typical of those issued to the Chinese military c.
 1930's.
 These swords were used extensively by the Chinese Red Army against the Japanese.

 The da dao is thought to be a recreation of a sword from the Ming dynasty era begining in the early Qing era.
-The da dao's that immediately preceded the military da dao you see here originated with the secret societies of North China called "da dao hui", and these same societies were involved during the times of the Boxer Rebellion.
+The da dao's that immediately preceded the type of military da dao you see here were the "da dao hui" that originated with the secret societies of North China.
+These same societies were involved during the times of the Boxer Rebellion.
 The secret societies were destroyed in Hebei and Shandong provinces around 1937 to 1939.

 The Chinese soliders who carried the da dao practiced daily and many became quite accomplished martial artists.
 The sword itself was not very useful against Japanese machine guns, but when ammunition ran low on either side, hand-to-hand combat was next and the da dao performed well.
 The sight of an army charging with these heavy weapons was said to be terrifying.
 In 1933, Chinese soldiers defended the Great Wall against Japanese advances using the da dao.
 The da dao gained noteriety in the outside world in 1937 when the Chinese forces charged and defeated a superior Japanese force in what has become known as the "Marco Polo Bridge Incident".